Typhoid vaccine, inactivated Side Effects

 Applies to typhoid vaccine, inactivated: intramuscular injectable, intramuscular solution

-Along with its needed effects, a vaccine may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, a vaccine may cause unwanted side effects that require medical attention.
 It is very important that you tell your doctor about any side effects that occur after a dose of typhoid vaccine, even though the side effect may have gone away without treatment.
 Some types of side effects may mean that you should not receive any more doses of typhoid vaccine.

-Check with your doctor immediately if any of the following side effects occur while taking typhoid vaccine, inactivated:Rare
+If any of the following side effects occur while taking typhoid vaccine, inactivated, check with your doctor immediately:Rare

 - Difficulty in breathing or swallowing

 - itching, especially of feet or hands

 - swelling of eyes, face, or inside of nose

 - unusual tiredness or weakness (sudden and severe)

 Some typhoid vaccine, inactivated side effects may not need any medical attention.
 As your body gets used to the medicine these side effects may disappear.
 Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common